drduh/macOS-Security-and-Privacy-Guide/README.md

 # Admin and user accounts

-The first user account is always an admin account.
-Admin accounts are members of the admin group and have access to `sudo`, which allows them to usurp other accounts, in particular root, and gives them effective control over the system.
-Any program that the admin executes can potentially obtain the same access, making this a security risk.
+The first user account is always an administrator account.
+Administrator accounts belong to the admin group and can use sudo to run commands with elevated privileges, including as root.
+Any program the administrator executes can potentially obtain the same access, making this a security risk.

 Utilities like `sudo` have [weaknesses that can be exploited](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by concurrently running programs.